ThisakG/Helix-Banking-SLIIT---Y1S2-group-project-/README.md

 # Helix-Banking
 <p>
-This GitHub Project presents the online banking platform 'Helix Banking' that was created as the group project for the Year 1 Semester 2 Internet and Web Technologies Module at SLIIT.
+This GitHub Repository presents the online banking platform 'Helix Banking' that was created as the group project for the Year 1 Semester 2 Internet and Web Technologies Module at SLIIT.
 </p>

 <p>